Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 # System Design [40pts]

 In the following section we will reflect on the design of our product.
 By the end of our System Design section, you will understand how we moved from our initial paper prototype to our [existing product](https://github.com/Team-Jag/Do-or-die-fitness-tracker#product-description).
-This includes how we designed the key elements of our system including the architecture, the various components and subsystems we have included.
+This includes how we initially came about the idea of an interactive fitness app, how we designed the key elements of our system including the architecture, and the technical details of various components and subsystems involved.
 We will also explain and evaluate the design interface of our subsytems, and introduce potential areas for improvement.

 ## Table of Contents
 [**Requirements of key sub-systems (in the form of selected user stories)**](#requirements-of-key-sub-systems-in-the-form-of-selected-user-stories)